3mmmbulus/pianzhou/README.md

 # wwppcms

-Flat-file site package based on Pico 2.1.4 with wwppcms branding.
+Flat-file site package based on Wwppcms 2.1.4 with wwppcms branding.
 Vendor dependencies are bundled for PHP 8.0–8.4, so Composer is optional for end users.

 ## Requirements
 - PHP 8.0–8.4